cn-uofbasel/PiCN-systemd-service/README.md

 ### Status Monitoring

-The following command shows status information of a service and logging output of PiCN:
+The following command shows status information of a service and logging output that PiCN instance:
 ```console
 you@machine:~$ systemctl status picn-forwarder@none
 ...